alicesmail12/HPOAnalysis/README.md

 # HPO Analysis (May 2023 - May 2024)
-Datasets required: The full gene list of 129 genes used for this project is uploaded here as gene_list.csv.
+Datasets required: The gene list of 129 genes used for this project is saved as gene_list.csv.
 Information about each gene, including uniprot ID, protein description, length and GO terms, was gathered from uniprot.org.
-The DECIPHER dataset has not been uploaded here as it requires an access agreement.
+The DECIPHER dataset has not been uploaded as it requires an access agreement.

-The data_handling.ipynb file filters the DECIPHER dataset using the gene list and performs various statistical tests.
-The sole output of this script is a filtered dataset csv.

-The clustering_gene_groups.ipynb file uses the filtered dataset csv to group patients by gene and perform hierarchical clustering.
+The DECIPHERDataHandling.ipynb file filters the DECIPHER dataset using the gene list and performs various statistical tests: the output of this script is a filtered csv.
+The DECIPHERClusteringPatients.ipynb file perfoms hierarchical clustering on the filtered dataset, while the DECIPHERClusteringGeneGroups.ipynb file groups patients by gene and performs hierarchical clustering.